Information for Men

 - In a survey of college males, 35% anonymously admitted that, under certain circumstances, they would commit rape if they thought they could get away with it.

-What if a woman leads me on and then says “no” to sex?
+What if I am being intamate with a woman and she then says “no” to sex?
 Isn’t that unfair?

 A person has a right to change his or her mind at any point during an intimate encounter.
 NO means NO, and after she says NO, it’s rape!
 There is NO POINT at which a man cannot control himself during sexual arousal.
 He may not want to control himself, but he can stop.